-Did you know that images take up the most space on webpages?
-This means that images are a crucial factor in determining how fast your webpage loads.
+Did you know that images take up the most space on web pages?
+This means that images are crucial in determining how fast your webpage loads.

 According to a Google study, you want to shoot for fewer than 500 KB in terms of webpage size.
 Lower page weight means faster page speed and happier prospects.
-So, keep those webpages trim and lean!
+So, keep those web pages trimmed and lean!

 Each second of page load time will increase the number of visitors who LEAVE your website.
-Three seconds is the best practice for page speed, by the way.
+As reported by Google, three seconds is the best practice for page speed, by the way.
 At that speed, most visitors will likely remain on your website.

-To avoid losing customers because of a large and slow website, you need to compress your images.
-But first, run some performance tests using Google’s Test My Site tool for mobile and Google’s Page Speed Insights for desktop testing.
+You must compress your images to avoid losing customers because of a large and slow website.
+But first, run some performance tests using Google’s Page Speed Insights.

-These tools show you your website’s weaknesses and how you can eliminate them.
+This tool shows you your website’s weaknesses and how to eliminate them.
 You’ll also see which images take up the most space and how much you can reduce them.

 Compressing images for your website is easy.
 If you’re using WordPress, the Smush WP plugin is all you need for image compression.
 The plugin can automatically “smush” images you upload, reducing them to acceptable sizes while preserving their quality.

-On the web, you can use free tools such as compressor.io and Compress JPEG.
-Just upload your images, individually or in a bulk, to drastically resize them.
+You can use free tools such as compressor.io and Compress JPEG on the web.
+Just upload your images, individually or in bulk, to drastically resize them.
 Once again, the quality of your images won’t be altered.
 Neat, right?

 Writing Tags and Captions

-Online image optimization also includes filling out the tags, caption, and description fields.
+Online image optimization includes filling out the tags, caption, and description fields.